 6. HOW WE USE PERSONAL DATA AND OUR LAWFUL BASES FOR DOING SO

-6.1 We may use User Data for the purposes set out in the table below.
+6.1 We may use User Data for the purposes set out below.

-6.3 We may use Client Data for the purposes set out in the table below.
+6.3 We may use Client Data for the purposes set out below.

 Necessary for the performance of the contract for the provision of our services or taking steps necessary to enter into a contract/ necessary to achieve our legitimate interest of creating a robust revenue structure.

-Administration and Dispute Resolution We may also need to process Personal Data meet our internal administration requirements, to facilitate payments and, as well as for matters such as dispute resolution.
+- Administration and Dispute Resolution: We may also need to process Personal Data to meet our internal administration requirements to facilitate payments and, as well as for matters such as dispute resolution.
 It is necessary to achieve our legitimate interest of protecting our rights as a business.

 Prospective Client Data

-6.4 We may use Prospective Client Data for the purposes set out in the table below.
+6.4 We may use Prospective Client Data for the purposes set out below.

-If you have asked us to do so, we may use the details you give us to provide you with a quote for our services.
+- To provide you with information about our services: If you have asked us to do so, we may use the details you give us to provide you with a quote for our services.
 We would usually do this by email.
-Consent

 7. DISCLOSURE OF PERSONAL DATA